HISTORY OF CANADA DAY IN BARRHAVEN

 The modern event has continued to be family friendly, with a variety of food vendors, kiddie’s activities, multicultural shows, big bands on stage, an ATM is on site and the whole event is alcohol and smoking prohibited.
 You can take a shuttle bus from Ross’ Independent or Barrhaven Heart & Crown or come by bicycle and use our secure bike lock-up.

-In 2019, due some issues with a few unruly youth, we were forced to surround our event with fencing and do bags checks at three gates, which worked out very well.
+In 2019, due some issues with a few unruly youths, we were forced to surround our event with fencing and do bags checks at three gates, which worked out very well.

 Unfortunately, due to the Covid pandemic we had to cancel events in 2020 and 2021.